robber5/BGC_Pro/README.md

-# BGC_Pro
+# Flying5_BGC
-A Brushless Gimbal Controller
+A Brushless Gimbal Controller, design for GoPro and Quadcopter.